 How CRISPRclean works

-CRISPRclean mediated depletion fits easily into NGS workflows, using prepared NGS library as input.
-CRISPR-Cas9 complexes are formed with a pool of designed guide RNAs, and the complexes are mixed with the library DNA.
-After the targeted sequences are cut, they are not included in subsequent sequencing.
-The refined library (non-targeted sequences) is size-selected using magnetic beads, and then amplified.
+CRISPRclean mediated depletion is integrated into a stranded total RNA sequencing library prep protocol.
+After the adapter ligation step, CRISPR-Cas9 complexes are formed with a pool of designed guide RNAs.
+After targeted sequences are cut, they cannot be substrates for PCR amplification and subsequent sequencing.
+The refined libraries (non-targeted sequences) is size-selected using magnetic beads.
 The output is a refined, sequence-ready NGS library.
-The entire process can be completed in 4 hours - saving valuable time while producing clear, accurate results.

 Get started with CRISPRclean.